nemo1105/protoc-gen-go-implement/README.md

 [中文文档](README_zh.md)

-`protoc-gen-go-implement` is a Go `protoc` plugin that generates empty gRPC service implementations returning `Unimplemented`.
+`protoc-gen-go-implement` is a Go `protoc` plugin that generates empty gRPC/Connect service implementations returning “not implemented” errors.
 It supports single-file and multi-file layouts.
-Use `package_suffix` to emit implementations in a separate package (dot-importing the proto package), and it works with `paths=source_relative`.
+Use `package_suffix` to emit implementations in a separate package (dot-importing the proto package), `target` to pick gRPC or Connect, and it works with `paths=source_relative`.

 ## Install